 12:00

-Break — walk outside, water, eyes off screen (15 min)
+Break — walk outside, water, 15 min off screen

 No phone.
-Walk around the block.
+Walk around the block once.
 Drink 500ml water.
-Look at something far away for 2 minutes (prevents eye strain from screen work).
-This is active recovery, not scrolling.
+Rest your eyes — look at something far away.
+Active recovery, not passive scrolling.

 12:15

-Deep Work Block 2 — Agency growth tasks (90 min)
+Deep Work Block 2 — Agency growth (90 min)

 1:45